Directives¶

 relations between the single files the documentation is made of, as well as

 tables of contents.
-The toctree
+The toctree directive is the central element.

 Note